 Acceleration and stopping

-In order for the quadrotor to be agile, it must have the capability to accelerate quickly and come to a sudden stop.
+So far, we have covered how quadcopters work.
+But on order for it to be agile, it must have the capability to accelerate quickly and come to a sudden stop.
 What this means is, when the quadcopter is accelerating, it pitches forward and when it is time to stop, the quadcopter has to pitch in the opposite direction quickly, in an aggressive angle.

 This causes a reversing of the direction of thrust, getting maximum deceleration.
 It is also necessary to minimize the stopping distance.